TITLE 89: SOCIAL SERVICES

 preventing the unnecessary separation of children from their families by identifying family problems, assisting families in resolving their problems, and preventing the breakup of the family where the prevention of child removal is desirable and possible when the child can be cared for at home without endangering the child's health and safety;

 restoring to their families children who have been removed, by the provision of services to the child and the families when the child can be cared for at home without endangering the child's health and safety;

 placing children in suitable adoptive homes, in cases where restoration to the biological family is not possible or appropriate;

-assuring adequate care of children away from their homes, in cases where the child cannot be returned home or cannot be placed for adoption.
-At the time of placement, the Department shall consider concurrent planning, as described in Section 5(l-1) of the Act [20 ILCS 505/5(l-1)] so that permanency may occur at the earliest opportunity, Consideration should be given so that, if reunification fails or is delayed, the placement made is the best available placement to provide permanency for the child;
+assuring safe and adequate care of children away from their homes, in cases where the child cannot be returned home or cannot be placed for adoption.
+At the time of placement, the Department shall consider concurrent planning, as described in Section 5(l-1) of the Act [20 ILCS 505/5(l-1)] so that permanency may occur at the earliest opportunity.
+Consideration should be given so that, if reunification fails or is delayed, the placement made is the best available placement to provide permanency for the child;

 providing supportive services and living maintenance which contribute to the physical, emotional and social well-being of children who are pregnant and unmarried;